-Introduction: This One Day Workshop aims to increase participant’s awareness of Autism and build empathy and understanding about the condition.
-There is no pre-requisite of prior knowledge for the course as it is hoped that the training will provide general information about the autistic spectrum conditions as well as enable members of staff to reflect on their own practice.
-While theoretical information such as the diagnosis and discovery of autism and key theories such as Theory of Mind and the Triad of Impairments are included, the content focuses on gaining an understanding of the difficulties that individuals with autism may experience in order to provide a high quality of care.
-Practical activities and real examples ensure that this course is closely related to practice, is “user-friendly” and focused at a practitioner level.
+Course description – this training aims to increase the participant’s awareness of Autism and build empathy and understanding about the condition.
+While theoretical information such as the diagnosis and discovery of autism and key theories such as Theory of Mind and the Triad of Impairments are included, the content focuses on gaining an understanding of the problems that individuals with autism may experience in order to provide a high quality of care.
+Practical activities and real examples ensure that this course is closely related to practice, is “user-friendly,” and focused at a practitioner level.

-• Identify neurological factors in autism and how these affect thinking and processing (sensory) information and impact upon on daily life.
+- identify neurological factors in autism and how these affect thinking and processing (sensory) information and impact upon daily life.

-• Formulate how to apply knowledge and empathy to practice to proactively and positively support individuals with autism.
+- apply knowledge and understanding to practice to proactively and positively support individuals with ASD.

 - empathise with and understand the condition of autism and adapt practice to ensure quality of life.

 Course Dates – Monday 19th July 2021.

 Cost – £25 per person for bookings before 31st May, there after the cost is £60 per person.